Black and white Valentino dress of Julia Roberts: Background

-Roberts was dressed by Debbie Mason.
+Roberts was dressed by Debbi Mason.
 This was known to Valentino who realized he had "struck gold" because his employee Cristina Viera had been an acquaintance of Mason in England in the 1980s when Mason has been an editor for British Elle and Viera had worked for fashion house Jasper Conran.
 This led to Viera contacting Mason to offer the dress.
 Roberts had previously tried on dresses sent by most of the other top designers but was not particularly impressed by any of them.
 Convinced they had the right dress for her, in the very week of the Oscars, Viera arranged for Roberts to come to a fitting at Valentino Beverly Hills.
 Viera remarked that Roberts looked "absolutely stunning" and Roberts was reported to have said "I just thought it was a pretty dress".
 The black column gown with white piping had been slightly too small for Roberts but a tailor made some last-minute adjustments.